-The concept of “designing for Instagram” is gaining popularity amongst fine dining restaurateurs.
-It involves incorporating visual elements that have potential to encourage “Instagrammable moments” as an integral part of the restaurant’s design.
+The concept of “designing for Instagram” is gaining popularity amongst fine-dining restaurateurs.
+It involves incorporating visual elements that have the potential to encourage “Instagrammable moments” as an integral part of the restaurant’s design.

 Ali Busacca, head of community at Instagram for Europe, Middle East and Africa points to the Italian restaurant Pietro Nolita in New York as another venue that was “very vocal about keeping Instagram in consideration when designing the space.”
 She goes on to explain that because the restaurant is entirely pink, a nod to the colour of the moment “Millennial Pink”, people were Instagramming the establishment long before it opened.